-- 5. Which of the following are not considered microorganisms?
+5. Which of the following are not considered microorganisms?

 - A. mosquitoes

 - B. protozoa

 - C. bacteria

 - D. viruses

 - E. fungi

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution Bloom's Level: 02.
-Understand Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
-Section: 01.01 Topic: Taxonomy of Microorganisms
+ASM Topic: Module 01 Evolution Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
+Topic: Taxonomy of Microorganisms

-6. All microorganisms are best defined as organisms that

-- A. cause human disease.

-- B. lack a cell nucleus.

-- C. are infectious particles.

-- D. are too small to be seen with the unaided eye.

-- E. can only be found growing in laboratories.
+- 6. All microorganisms are best defined as organisms that - A. cause human disease. - B. lack a cell nucleus. - C. are infectious particles. - D. are too small to be seen with the unaided eye. - E. can only be found growing in laboratories.

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Objective: 02.01 The structure and function of microorganisms have been revealed by the use of microscopy (including bright field, phase contrast, fluorescent, and electron).
-ASM Topic: Module 01 Evolution ASM Topic: Module 02 Structure and Function Bloom's Level: 02.
-Understand Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
-Section: 01.01
+ASM Topic: Module 01 Evolution Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
+Topic: Taxonomy of Microorganisms

-- 7. Which activity is an example of biotechnology? - A. Bacteria in the soil secrete an antibiotic to kill competitors. - B. A microbiologist uses a microscope to study bacteria. - C. Humans use yeast to make beer and wine. - D. Mycobacterium tuberculosis causes tuberculosis in the lungs. - E. Public health officials monitor diseases in a community.
+- 7. Which activity is an example of biotechnology? - A. bacteria in the soil secreting an antibiotic to kill competitors - B. a microbiologist using the microscope to study bacteria - C. humans using yeast to make beer and wine - D. Mycobacterium tuberculosis in the lungs causing tuberculosis - E. public health officials monitoring diseases in a community - ASM Objective: 06.03 Humans utilize and harness microorganisms and their products.